How Being “Flexible” Will Change Your Life

 1. It Increases the Trust that Others Have in Us

-2. We May Receive More Personal and Professional Recognition for Our Flexibility.
+2. More Personal and Professional Recognition for Our Flexibility

 Adaptability ( another word for flexibility) is a tremendous asset in the business world and just about anywhere.
 People who tend to take things in stride receive more respect and recognition from others simply because they admire and value the quality of being able to adapt.
 Furthermore, people appreciate the thoughtfulness of someone who is willing to yield and help others in a pinch rather than remaining focused on their own wants and needs.